 Second, do your best to insulate your kids from any divorce drama.
 The children are going to need to adjust to living in two separate households during this time.
 When they are spending time with you, focus on having fun together.
 Do the activities they love.
 Avoid dwelling on your divorce or picking at them for details about what they do when they’re with your ex.
 Avoid fighting in front of your children and never use them to send or receive messages from your ex.
 Don’t speak badly about your ex to your kids, as it will only put a massive amount of stress on them, which will decrease their ability to deal with the coming changes.

 Third, consider the potential benefits of investing in a good therapist.
 Allowing your children to take advantage of consistent counseling sessions can make a big difference in their ability to process what’s happening and how they feel about it.
 It provides them with a neutral party to speak to openly.
 They will be more likely to deal with their grief, resentment or guilt in a healthy manner if they have this additional outlet.
 Seeing a therapist yourself can be very helpful as you attempt to deal with all the emotions that have to be faced as the divorce process evolves.
 Having a therapist to take along on your emotional roller coaster makes it much easier to avoid sharing too many of your negative feelings regarding your ex and your divorce with your children.

 Fourth, take some time for yourself.
 Spoiling yourself is okay.
 You’re stressed out, and if you attempt to ignore it, you might find that it affects your ability to be a good parent.
 You are the support system for your children.
 You have to take care of yourself so that you can be there for them even though you are having a hard time.
-When the children are at your ex’s house, take a night out with the girls, go out to get a massage, or get a pedicure.
+When the children are at your ex’s house, take a night out with friends, go out to get a massage, or get a pedicure.
 Taking care of yourself will mean you have more energy and positivity when you’re around your children.